Table Of Contents

 - 8 Things to do in Algarve Portugal

 Portugal – A gorgeous underrated country

 Many people ask me which was my favourite country this time around and I answer Portugal without any hesitation.
 I never realised how underrated a country Portugal was till I went there.
 Most Indians flock to the more popular neighbouring country, Spain due to a famous Bollywood movie ‘Zindagi Na Milegi Dobara’ that released a few years ago.
 Did you know that Portugal is one of the top ecotourism destinations for 2017 selected by travel bloggers?

 Portugal was my favourite country.
 Need more tips to plan your trip to Portugal.
 Check out this Portugal travel guide for some great tips.

-Even though I flew to Lisbon, I thought I will start with Algarve, Portugal since the number of Indians travelling to this beautiful part of the world is so less.
+Even though I flew to Lisbon, I thought I will start with a 3 day Algarve itinerary since the number of Indians travelling to this beautiful part of the world is so less.
 It was very difficult for me to figure out where to stay and how to reach Algarve.
 I thought by jotting down my mistakes, you guys can avoid the same mistakes.